WVS Constitution & Bylaws

 1. Active Members:

-• Application forms for membership shall be available only by request of a sponsoring member and shall be provided by the Secretary-Treasurer.
+• Applications for membership shall be available only by request of a member and shall be provided by the Secretary-Treasurer and available on the Society website.

-• Application forms presenting the curriculum vitae of the candidates and signed by them and the sponsor shall be in the hands of the Secretary-Treasurer at least two (2) months before the Executive Session at which it is desired that the candidate be considered for election.
-Applications must be supported by a letter from the sponsor.
-Additional letters of recommendation from other members are desirable.
+• Application including the curriculum vitae of the candidate, two (2) endorsers and a sponsor shall be in the hands of the Secretary-Treasurer at least three (3) months before the executive session at which it is desired that the candidate be considered for election.
+Applicants must be supported by letters from the sponsor and each endorser.

-• The Secretary-Treasurer shall send to the Chairman of the Membership Committee these applications with all pertinent data, including supporting letters, at least two (2) months before the annual meeting.
+• The Secretary shall send to the Chairperson of the Membership Committee these applications with all pertinent data, including supporting letters, at least two (2) months before the annual meeting.
 The Membership Committee shall review the professional qualifications of the candidates.
+An additional letter shall be forwarded to the Secretary from the candidate’s sponsor for each year that the application remains active.

-• The list of candidates with data concerning them shall be circulated by the Secretary-Treasurer to all members of the Society at least one (1) month before the annual meeting.
+• The list of candidates with the data concerning them shall be circulated by the Secretary to all active and senior members of the Society at least one (1) month before the annual meeting.

-• The names of Candidates recommended by the Council for election shall be submitted by the Secretary-Treasurer to the membership in the annual report at the Executive Session of the Society.
+• The names of the candidates recommended by the Council for election shall be submitted by the Secretary to the membership in their annual report at the executive session of the Society.

 2. Honorary members: